dimroc/blog/_posts/2014-10-29-arelastic-for-building-your-es-queries.md

 Here's one interesting line of code:
 {% highlight ruby %}
-Arelastic::Builders::Filter['book_id'].gt(...)
+Arelastic::Builders::Filter['book_id'].gteq(...)
 {% endhighlight %}

-The `gt` method exists alongside many other range filters, allowing one to make a chainable API much alike ActiveRecord.
+The `gteq` method exists alongside many other range filters, allowing one to make a chainable API much alike ActiveRecord.
 Funny enough, there exists an [ElasticRecord](https://github.com/data-axle/elastic_record) that's built on top of this, and precedes the new official [Elasticsearch-rails](https://github.com/elasticsearch/elasticsearch-rails).

 The community is behind Elasticsearch-rails, but it has yet to introduce an Arel equivalent, and we all want to move towards that.
-Here's hoping we can take Arelastic, and incorporate it into Elasticsearch-rails so we no longer have to tame unwieldy hashes.
+Here's hoping we can take Arelastic and incorporate it into Elasticsearch-rails so we no longer have to tame unwieldy hashes.

-Now this might look cryptic, but to those familiar with ES, you can see at the ES DSL's page [here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-filtered-query.html) all the query and filter nodes available, and know there's an equivalent mapping in the Arelastic library.
+Now the implementation might look cryptic, but to those familiar with ES, you can see on the ES DSL's page [here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-filtered-query.html) all the query and filter nodes available, and know there's an equivalent mapping in the Arelastic library.
 This would be the building block to an ORM like interface we're far more comfortable with.

 Then we can write Elasticsearch queries like this:

 {% highlight ruby %}
-Widget.elastic_relation.filter('color' => 'red').find('05')
+Gift.search_builder.filter('color' => 'red').match('flower')
 {% endhighlight %}

+After [my first bold attempt right here](https://gist.github.com/dimroc/2eec84498b6a35550f48) to create a chainable API using monads, you can see how much simpler it is to create complicated Elasticsearch Queries:

+###Consumption
+{% highlight ruby %}
+class GiftsController < ApplicationController def index
+    search_params = SearchBuilder.
+      filter(organization_id: current_organization.id).
+      filter(user_id: current_user.id).
+      filter(created_at: { gte: 5.days.ago }).
+      sort('id desc')

+    @gifts = Gift.search(search_params).page(params[:page]).records
+  end
+  ...
+end
+{% endhighlight %}

-In part 2, we'll take this a step further and build a `SearchBuilder` class that'll allow us to use a chainable API to build our Elasticsearches.
+In part 2, we'll take the next step support even more ElasticSearch queries and see what it would take to make this badboy a gem.